 Daniel Hayes, Rosa Town and Emilios Lemoniatis have developed and piloted six new decision aids for improving shared decision making in children and young people’s mental health.
-This case study looks at the development, implementation and evaluation of this tool, and what they learned.
+This implementation story looks at the development, implementation and evaluation of this tool, and what they learned.

 A recent rapid internal audit of the Children and Young People Improving Access to Psychological Therapies Service Transformation Programme revealed that most young people and parents do not feel involved in decisions about their care and treatment.
 Decision aids, which are tools designed to facilitate shared decision making (SDM) between practitioners and clients, have been shown to be effective in improving SDM.
 Dartmouth’s Option Grids™ are one type of decision aid that has been shown to increase shared decision making in other healthcare settings.